This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Prep: Preheat oven to 350 degrees.
 Spray 9×13 inch baking dish and set aside.
 In a large pot bring water to a boil and cook the rigatoni according to package directions.

-- Meat: Add in the ground beef and sausage and cook and crumble until no longer pink.
+- Brown Meat: Add in the ground beef and sausage and cook and crumble until no longer pink.

-- Bake: Cover with aluminum foil and bake for 20 minutes.
+- Bake: Cover with aluminum foil and then bake for 20 minutes.
 Remove the foil and bake for an additional 15-20 minutes or until bubbly.

 Tips For The Best Baked Rigatoni